France, Paris

 YOU MIGHT ALSO LIKE: Less Touristy Day in Paris Itinerary

 🌳 Plan a city break into your itinerary.
-If you have the time, I recommend breaking up your city visit with either a day trip outside of the city or a visit to a park or garden in Paris!
-One of the most popular day trips is to the Palace of Versailles, but if you’re looking for something a little less crowded, head over to Pierrefonds!
+If you have the time, I recommend mixing a city break into your itinerary with a day trip outside of Paris or a visit to a park or garden in Paris!
+A popular choice is the Palace of Versailles, where you can find stunning gardens and luxurious history.
+(Check out my tutorial on how to get to the Palace of Versailles from Paris!)
+However, if you’re looking for something a little less crowded, head over to Pierrefonds, a hidden gem picturesque castle just outside of Paris!

 Must-see Department Stores in Paris